simphotonics/identical_items_list/README.md

 The package [`identical_items_list`][identical_items_list] provides a *non-empty* unmodifiable Dart list containing identical items.
-The list is unmodifiable in the sense that object mutating methods are not implemented.
+The list is unmodifiable in the sense that object-mutating methods are not implemented and throw an [`UnsupportedError`][UnsupportedError].

 ## Use Case